 History was about to repeat itself.
-Stood on the 10th tee Jordan Spieth had a five shot lead at the US Masters.
-His imperious putting touch was rendering the 2016 Masters something of an anti-climax.
+Stood on the 10th tee, Jordan Spieth had a five-shot lead at the Masters.
+His imperious putting touch was rendering the 2016 Green Jacket shoot-out something of an anti-climax.
 Four birdies in a row at the end of the front nine had turned this into a procession.
 Done deal - right?

 Bogeys at 10 and 11 had suddenly opened the door but nobody was predicting what was about to happen.
 Spieth pushed his tee shot at 12 and it never looked like carrying the water.
 Suddenly, golf fans all over the world found themselves shuffling towards the edge of their seats.
 This was the most un-Spieth-like moment imaginable.

 If the first attempt at reaching the 12th green was poor, the second was shocking.
 Let's not dress this up - it was a duff, plain and simple.
 This was one of the best players in the world left to look hopeless.

 Within five minutes, Spieth had etched his name into the history books yet again at Augusta, but it wasn’t the way he wanted.
 That it should happen to the one man who seemed completely oblivious to the mental stresses of this uniquely beautiful but menacing layout, made it even more jaw-dropping.

 What this proved more than anything else is that golf, and in particular the Masters, is perhaps the purest of all sporting tests.
 Not many sports balance the demands of skill and pressure so neatly.
 Nobody is immune to the emotions that can render a golfer helpless.
 Not even Jordan Spieth.